 Why bloggers should be exclusive

 For the longest time I was a brand virgin.
 (And before anyone gets super upset, the vocabulary I’m using is not meant to reinforce any aspect of the patriarchy and it has nothing to do with actual slut shaming associated with sexuality.
 I’m just repurposing terminology, which is arguably liberating words from its former meaning.)
 Disclaimer out of the way, this post is to prove that holding off on brand sponsorships at whatever size you are, truly benefits you.
 The following examples will illustrate my point and for those of you who were wondering which brands I was ranting on about on my Instagram stories, here’s the big reveal:

 Rosefield approached me for a collaboration a few months ago to which I responded that I was

 interested but I have a fee for posts, especially as they were asking for multiple.
-A really great blogger that I’ve admired since I started was posted beautiful images for them, so they already had a good brand reputation in my mind.
+A really great blogger that I admire was working with them, so they already had a good brand reputation in my mind.